DEShawResearch/Random123-Boost/README.md

 threefry<4, uint32_t> pseudo-random function is (as the template arguments suggest) 128 bits wide.
 We've allocated 32 "Counter Bits" to the engine.
-That leaves us with 96 bits to be managed as a 'base counter', which is more than enough to uniquely a unique base counter base counter every time through the loop, and use it to restart the
+That leaves us with 96 bits to be managed as a 'base counter', which is more than enough to create a new, unique base counter every time through the loop:
-engine:

          Prf::domain_type base = {atoms[i].id, timestep, THERMALIZE_CTXT};
          cbeng.restart(base);